-- make init initialises the project by installing local Emacs Lisp dependencies. - make compile compiles Flycheck and its libraries to byte code. - make specs runs all Buttercup specs for Flycheck.
-Set PATTERN to run only specs matching a specific regular expression, e.g. make PATTERN=' ^Mode Line' specs to run only tests for the mode line. - make test runs all ERT unit tests for Flycheck.
+- make init initialises the project by installing local Emacs Lisp dependencies. - make check checks all Emacs Lisp sources.
+This target requires Emacs 25. - make compile compiles Flycheck and its libraries to byte code. - make format formats all Emacs Lisp sources. - make specs runs all Buttercup specs for Flycheck.
+Set PATTERN to run only specs matching a specific regular expression, e.g. make PATTERN='^Mode Line' specs to run only tests for the mode line. - make test runs all ERT unit tests for Flycheck.
 We are phasing ERT out in favour of Buttercup; no new ERT unit tests will be added and this target will eventually be removed. - make integruns all integration tests for Flycheck syntax checkers.
 These tests are very dependent on the checker programs and their versions; expect failures when running this target.
-Set SELECTOR to run only tests matching a specific ERT selector, e.g. make SELECTOR=' (language haskell)' integ to run only integration tests for Haskell. make LANGUAGE=haskell integ is a shortcut for this.
+Set SELECTOR to run only tests matching a specific ERT selector, e.g. make SELECTOR='(language haskell)' integ to run only integration tests for Haskell. make LANGUAGE=haskell integ is a shortcut for this.